VBAndCs/sVB-Small-Visual-Basic/Readme.md

 8. SB doesn't have variable scope, as all variables are considered global, and you can define them in any place in the file and use them from any other place in the file (up or down). sVB has cleaned this mess, which is a break change that can prevent some SB code from running probably in sVB, but it is a necessary step to make the kid organize his code and write clean code.
 This is also necessary to make sub and function params work correctly, and allow you to use recursive subs and functions.
 The new scope rules are:
 - Sub and function params are local, and hide any global vars with the same names.
-- The For loop counter(iterator) in subs and functiins is local and hides any global var with the same name.
+- The For loop counter(iterator) in subs and functions is local and hides any global var with the same name.
 - Any var defined inside the sub or the function is local unless there is a global var with the same name is defined above of the sub function.
 If the global var is defined below, then the local var will hide it.

 So, as a good practice:
 - Define all global vars at the very top pf the file.
-- Give global vars a prefix (such as `g_`) to avoid any conflictions with local vars.
+- Give global vars a prefix (such as `g_`) to avoid any conflicts with local vars.
 - Don't use global vars unless there is no other solution, instead pass values to subs and functions through params, and receive values from functions through their return values.

 9. The editor auto completes If, For, While, and Sub blocks just after writing a space after them.